aspose-total/Aspose.Total-Products/total/en/cpp/search/excel/_index.md

 {{% /blocks/products/pf/feature-page-summary %}}

 {{< blocks/products/pf/agp/feature-section >}}
-{{% blocks/products/pf/agp/feature-section-col title="How to Search Excel File via C++" %}}

-1. Install 'Aspose.Cells for C++'.
-1. Add a library reference (import the library) to your C++ project.
-1. Load Excel file using CreateIWorkbook.
-1. Create replace options via CreateIReplaceOptions and set the relevant settings.
-1. Use Replace functions to search the occurences and replace.
-1. Use Save method to save the file.

-{{% /blocks/products/pf/agp/feature-section-col %}}
-{{< /blocks/products/pf/agp/feature-section >}}

-{{< blocks/products/pf/agp/feature-section >}}
 {{% blocks/products/pf/agp/feature-section-col title="C++ library to Search Excel File" %}}
 There are options to install "Aspose.Cells for C++" or "Aspose.Total for C++" onto your system.
 Please choose one that resembles your needs and follow the step-by-step instructions:<br /><br />